vinsol-spree-contrib/spree_paga/README.md

 Usage
 -------
-This is an extemsion for paga payment method which used for Card payment using Paga.
+This is an extension for paga payment method which used for Card payment using Paga.

 It also supports partial payments(if needed)